fisser001/fogbank-scripts/docs/docker.rst

   docker network ls

 Then you can start up the Docker containers.
+Remember to bind the containers to the new overlay network you have created.

 There should only be one NameNode since that is how Hadoop was configured on these Docker containers.
 The Hadoop configuration can be changed in `/docker/hadoop_conf </docker/hadoop_conf>`_.
 If changes are made, then the Docker image needs to be built from the Dockerfiles in `/docker </docker>`_.

 =========================
 Building using Dockerfile
 =========================

 Instead of pulling the image from the Docker Hub, you can also build the image from the Dockerfile.

 .. code:: bash

-  docker build -t hadoop-docker -f Dockerfile .
+  docker build -t libunamari/hadoop -f Dockerfile .

 =========================
 Useful Docker commands